rust-lang/cc-rs/README.md

          certain `TARGET`s, it also is assumed to know about other flags (most common is `-fPIC`).
 * `AR` - the `ar` (archiver) executable to use to build the static library.
 * `CRATE_CC_NO_DEFAULTS` - the default compiler flags may cause conflicts in some cross compiling scenarios.
 Setting this variable will disable the generation of default compiler flags.
 * `CXX...` - see [C++ Support](#c-support).

+Furthermore, projects using this crate may specify custom environment variables to be inspected, for example via the `Build::try_flags_from_environment` function.
+Consult the project’s own documentation or its use of the `cc` crate for any additional variables it may use.

 Each of these variables can also be supplied with certain prefixes and suffixes, in the following prioritized order: